 The Company welcomes the views of shareholders and places great importance on communication with its shareholders.
 Shareholders have the opportunity to meet the Board at the Annual General Meeting.
 All shareholders are welcome to attend the meeting and to ask questions of the Directors.
-The Board is also happy to respond to any written queries made by shareholders during the course of the year.
+The Board is also happy to respond to any written queries made by shareholders during the course of the year, that can be emailed to AmatiAlMVCTChair@amatiglobal.com.
 All communication from shareholders is recorded and reviewed by the Board at every Board meeting to ensure that shareholder enquiries are promptly and adequately resolved.
 Amati also regularly engages with shareholders and updates on shareholder communication are provided at every Board meeting.